 1. First Year Studies/First Year Writing

 These courses have as their principal aim the development of basic skills in writing, critical reading, analysis, and oral communication.
 The First Year Studies course is waived for all transfer students coming in with 7.0 or more Lake Forest credits (27.0 or more semester hours).
 A First Year Writing course may be required for students with fewer than 7.0 credits and will be evaluated on a case-by-case basis.
+A First Year Studies course is required for all incoming first-year students, including those with transfer credit.
+Transfer students who have less than 4.0 Lake Forest credits will be required to take First Year Studies.

 2. Distribution Requirement